PDPA · Singapore

 Q46.
 “Risk appetite” refers to:

-A The amount and type of risk an organisation is willing to accept in pursuit of its objectives
+B The amount and type of risk an organisation is willing to accept in pursuit of its objectives

-C The speed of internet connection
+C The number of vendors used

-D The number of vendors used
+D The number of meals served at staff events

 Q47.
 Conducting due diligence before appointing a data intermediary is an example of:

-B Proactive third-party risk management
+A Proactive third-party risk management

-C Risk transfer to individuals
+D Risk transfer to individuals

 Q48.
 A residual risk is: